giantswarm/docs/sources/reference/global-options.md

 ### `--api-endpoint`

 Explicitly sets the API endpoint for the command call.
-If used, this overrides the `SWARM_ENDPOINT_URL` environment variable.
+If used, this overrides the `SWARM_ENDPOINT_URL` environment variable, but only for this very command.

 Example: